-Table IV-4 presents the three sites to be designated with the Religious Housing Overlay Zone, along with their development capacities based on the standards presented in Table IV-3.
+Table IV-4 presents the two sites to be designated with the Religious Housing Overlay Zone, along with their development capacities based on the standards presented in Table IV-3.

-8 One of the churches, St. Rita's Catholic Parish and School, subsequently contacted the City about over capacity parking conditions and inadequate site capacity to accommodate housing and was subsequently removed from consideration for the Overlay.
+&lt;sup>9 Two of the churches, St. Rita's Catholic Parish and School, and Bethany Church and School, subsequently contacted the City about over capacity parking conditions and inadequate site capacity to accommodate housing and were subsequently removed from consideration for the Overlay.

 Site No. Site Description Current Zoning Developable Acreage Unit Potential

-А Bethany Church and School I 0.93 40
+А Old North Church Ι 0.53 23

-В United Methodist Church I 0.65 28
+В United Methodist Church Ι 0.65 28

-С Old North Church I 0.53 23

-Total Net Units 12191
+Т otal Net Units 51